spamgourmet/spamgourmet/docs/dev-notes.md

 directory and match the way that a normal spamgourmet install would be built.
-All of this has the benefit of giving developers direct access to an environemtn that matches approximately production and allows testing.
+All of this has the benefit of giving developers direct access to an environment that matches approximately production and allows testing.

 If we change the way spamgourmet is deployed we expect this to change.